Beau Productions Historical Websites

 This can give rise to discomfort as the hernia enlarges and can sometimes be dangerous if a piece of intestine becomes trapped ('strangulated') inside.

-There is almost no limit to how BIG a
+There is almost no limit to how BIG a hernia could get if left untreated!

 The Anatomy of HERNIA